Pragya-Ghosh/Pragya-Ghosh/README.md

 - Statistical Analysis

 # Projects
-- Analyse the Effectiveness DOTS Strategy for TB
+- Analyse the Effectiveness of the DOTS Strategy for TB